poisson-fish/project3/README.md

 # Vidya Favorites

-Vidya is a website wherein users are able to browse through a library of games.
+Vidya is a website wherein users are able to search a library of games.
 Once a user has signed up and/or logged in, they are able keep track of games by adding them to their Favorites.

 ## Built With